Wade Webber: MLS

 In 1997, the Dallas Burn selected Webber in the first round (second pick overall) of the Supplemental Draft.
 That season, he saw time in twenty-two games, scoring two goals.
 At the end of the season the Burn did not protect Webber in the Expansion Draft and he was selected by the Miami Fusion.
 Webber went on to play two seasons with the Fusion, but on May 15, 1999, he suffered a career ending knee injury.

 Post playing career

 Since retiring from playing professional soccer, Webber spent ten years teaching IB History of the Americas and coaching girls soccer at his alma mater Thomas Jefferson High School.
+Wade Webber Coached Lamar Neagle and the Norpoint Soccer Club Chivas Team, prior to Lamar Neagle signing with the Seattle Sounders.
 He previously coached at Washington Premier Football Club.
 After spending three seasons with the team as an assistant, Webber was named head coach of the Tacoma Defiance.
+Ahead of the 2024 season, Webber was promoted to Director of Development for the Seattle Sounders FC Academy system.